 So, is she a girl with “courage, passion and determination.”
 Or is she is “typical wild and undisciplined child, defying her elders and making scenes”?
 The same question could be asked of young girls today.
 Here is a short speech by Antigone which could easily be said by one of her modern sisters:

-Antigone fought for what she believed that true.
-Cassandra, the daughter of Priam and Andromache, shared Antigone's commitment to the truth.
+Just as Antigone fought for what she believed that true, Cassandra, the daughter of Priam and Andromache, shared Antigone's commitment to the truth.
 Appollo blessed her with foresight, yet also cursed her so no one would believe her.
 Throughout the play, she realizes everything and predicts every danger, but no one believes her.
 She realized that the Trojan horse was full of enemies, and tried to burn it down, but the people stopped her and so their city was destroyed.
 She says:

 and many young girls today will appreciate her misery.